Teaching the Holocaust

 A variety of resources are available free of charge for educators to teach about the Holocaust.

 - Virtual Opportunities – Live speakers (45 minutes) for grades 6th and up, in groups of 12 or more people.
-We offer descendant speakers and docent-led PowerPoint tours of the Museum.
+We currently offer descendant speakers.

 - Virtual Tours on YouTube – We offer one 48-minute virtual tour of the entire exhibit and twelve 5-minute videos of the entire exhibit divided into smaller sections.
 Each video contains discussion questions to review with your students after watching the virtual tour.